Austro-Slovene conflict in Carinthia: Armed conflicts

 First armed clashes already occurred under command of Malgaj during the attack on Bleiburg, but it was not until the battle in Lučane when violent confrontations became apparent.
-Lučane was the site of a first major clash between the two factions on 14 January 1919.
 Following minor fights between the two militias, a larger battle occurred on 4 February near Radgona.
 Plans were set by Maister to attack and capture Klagenfurt (Celovec) but were abandoned following negotiations.
 On 13 February a peace treaty was signed by both parties.

-On Sunday, 27 January 1919, Maister's forces clashed with German protesters, resulting in several civilian deaths.
+On Sunday, 27 January 1919, Maister's forces clashed with German protesters in Maribor, resulting in several civilian deaths.